Josef Mengele: Human experimentation and research

 Mengele's collaboration with Magnussen also included compiling genealogical records and documenting the eye characteristics of prisoners.
 He sent eyes removed from Auschwitz prisoners to her lab in Berlin for histological study.
 After the war, Magnussen stated she believed that the specimens were from prisoners who had died of natural causes.
 The inmate pathologist, Nyiszli, said that some of the samples were from the bodies of people who had been killed by lethal injection.

 Myths and apocryphal anecdotes

 Some testimonies regarding Mengele have been rejected or challenged by historians, including the claim that Mengele sewed two twins together to create conjoined twins.
 Agnieszka Kita, a historian at the Auschwitz-Birkenau State Museum, has described this as a myth.
 Marwell has rejected other stories about Mengele, including the suggestion that he surgically "connected the urinary tract of a 7-year-old girl to her own colon", or that he attempted to "make boys into girls and girls into boys" using "cross transfusions", or that he attempted to change people's eye color.
+According to historian Paul Weindling, a number of "reproductive, surgical and pharmacological experiments" have been misattributed to Mengele, but were actually conducted by other doctors.